TechnicalPursuit/TIBET/doc/markdown/tibet-lint.1.md

 used to filter file names.
 If the filter begins and ends with / it is treated as a regular expression for purposes of file filtering.

-[package-opts] refers to valid options for a TIBET Package object.
-These include --package, --config, --phase, --assets, etc.
-The package#config defaults to `~app_cfg/main.xml` and its default config (usually #base) so your typical configuration is linted.
+[package-opts] refers to valid options for a TIBET Package object and help determine which subset of the application's manifests should be targeted.
+These include --package, --config, --phase, --assets, etc. The package#config defaults to `~app_cfg/main.xml` and its default config (usually #base) so your typical configuration is linted.
 See help on the `tibet package` command for more information.

+--scan overrides any package options and causes the lint command to scan the filesystem rather than using package configuration entries to determine the file set to process.

+--stop tells the lint process to stop running after the first error condition, supporting a fast-fail approach for build scripts etc.

 [eslint-opts] refers to --esconfig, --esrules, and --esignore which let you configure eslint to meet your specific needs.
 The linter will automatically take advantage of a `.eslintrc` file in your project.

-[csslint-opts] refers to --cssconfig which allows you to specify a `.csslintrc` file whose content should be used.
-The lint command relies on `.csslintrc` as used by the csslint command line.
-The default file is the one in your project, followed by the TIBET library version.
+[stylelint-opts] refers to --styleconfig which allows you to specify a `.stylelintrc` file whose content should be used.
+The lint command relies on `.stylelintrc` as used by the styleline command (installed separately).
+The default file is the one in your project.

 All of the linters can be disabled individually by using a `--no-` prefix.
-For example: --no-csslint --no-eslint --no-jsonlint --no-xmllint will turn off all the currently supported linters.
+For example: --no-style --no-js --no-json --no-xml will turn off all the currently supported linters.

 ## OPTIONS